 Portable Battery Packs and USB Chargers allow you to charge your phone when you’re on-the-go and might otherwise run out of battery.
 Battery packs provide power to smart phones whose voice features may not operate unless you’re plugged into a power source.
 There are multiple versions available; one example is the Easy AAC Portable Battery Pack.

-- Cripple Concepts USB Charger: Plugs into your wheelchair charge port so you can connect a USB cable to your device and charge or power your device.
-Unlike other chargers, this will not prevent your wheelchair from driving.
+- Cripple Concepts USB Charger: Plugs into your wheelchair charge port so you can connect a USB cable and charge or power your device.
+Note: You can still drive your wheelchair while the unit is plugged in.

 - Rovi USB Charger: Provides easy charging of electronic devices when plugged into the charge port of your wheelchair.
 You might consider mounting this product on your power wheelchair for added convenience.
 You can still drive your wheelchair while the Rovi is plugged in.